KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ![download](https://user-images.githubusercontent.com/104760326/188612773-91fcc9eb-a876-48ba-b8ce-1a9c740a492f.png)

-# Further use of class:
-With Make_images_and_Gif: create pngs from act_mat to create GIF.
-Then, use GIF to visually inspect/observe behaviour of the dynamics on the network.
+# Visualizations:
+In visualizations: create pngs and use them to create GIFs or videos. \
+There are several different ways to visualize the network dynamics

      image_creator(G, act_mat, pos, colormap, stepstart, stepsize):
           G: network